Ibrahima Konate exclusive: Liverpool defender on Trent Alexander-Arnold, Champions League and new system

 Although there are still issues to iron out defensively, having conceded in all but one of those six games, the tactical change is paying dividends.
 Five wins from six, including the thrilling 2-2 draw against title-chasing Arsenal, has allowed Liverpool, almost by stealth, to re-enter the top-four picture.

-Konate admitted he would be watching what was going on at the Amex on Thursday as reported Liverpool target Alexis Mac Allister struck a penalty in stoppage-time for Brighton to beat Man Utd to the delight of his potential suitors.
+Konate said he would be watching events unfold at the Amex on Thursday as reported Liverpool target Alexis Mac Allister struck a penalty in stoppage-time for Brighton to beat Man Utd to the delight of his potential suitors.

 "Even though I don't wish ill on anyone else, obviously I'd be happy if they did slip up.
 Manchester United have still got five games to play so it's not going to be decided by the result against Brighton."